alvarordn/co-estimator/README.md

 ### `README.md`
 Each test case includes its own `README.md` file, offering an interpretation of the simulation, key findings, and any relevant notes for understanding the results.

 All test cases are analyzed from two perspectives: **detection** and **identification**.

-- In the **detection** phase, the focus is on determining whether a cyberattack has occurred or not.
+- **Detection Phase**: Focuses on determining whether a cyberattack has occurred or not.
 This involves evaluating the system's ability to distinguish between normal operation and compromised scenarios.

-- In the **identification** phase, the objective is to identify which specific measurement(s) have been manipulated by the attacker.
+- **Identification Phase**: Aims to identify which specific measurement(s) have been manipulated by the attacker.
 This allows for a deeper understanding of the attack vector and its impact on the system.

 For both aspects, relevant metrics are provided that quantify the performance of the detection and identification processes, as well as their effects on the accuracy of the state estimation.